oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 Total: | 1m 10.22s | 53.57s | 1m16.64s |
 Speedup: | 1X (**baseline**) | 31% faster | 9% slower |

 Clearly, there exists **an optimal block-size** that delivers the best performance runtime.
-It is not possible to reach the best performance with either very small or very large block-sizse.
+It is not possible to reach the best performance with either very small or very large block-size.

 Using **blocksize = 5 bytes**, we run an experiment on a **2MB data file**, which finished with **11.5 mins**.
 In practice, it enables a lot of use cases in Ocean framework.